s3xysteak/fnclip/README.md

 ### typescript or javascript

-Manually choose ts or js.
+By default it will automatically choose ts or js.
+Or you can manually specify it:

 ```sh
 npx fnclip add pipe --ts